PalashGotekar/Retail-Sales-Data-Analysis/README.md

-# Retail-Sales-Data-Analysis
+# Retail-Sales-Data-Analysis (MS SQL)

-## Overview
+Overview

-This project aims to explore retail sales data to understand top-performing branches and products, customer behavior, and trends.
+This project explores retail sales data to uncover valuable insights related to branch and product performance, customer behavior, and overall sales trends.
-The goal is to use insights to improve and optimize sales strategies.
+The objective is to utilize these findings to recommend actionable strategies for optimizing sales.

-## Objectives
+Objectives
+Sales Trends Analysis:

-- Understand sales trends across branches and product lines.
+Understand the patterns of sales across branches and product lines.
-- Study customer behavior and segmentation.
+Customer Segmentation: Study customer behavior and demographic segmentation.

+Performance Benchmarking:
-- Identify top-performing products and branches.
+Identify top-performing branches and products.
-- Make recommendations for optimizing sales strategies.
+Actionable Recommendations: Provide strategic recommendations for enhancing sales.

-## Data Overview
+Data Overview

-The dataset includes sales from branches located in various cities, with over 17 columns covering transaction details like product, quantity, total cost, tax, and customer ratings.
+The dataset contains retail sales information from multiple branches across various cities.
+It includes over 17 columns detailing each transaction, covering attributes such as product category, quantity sold, total cost, tax, and customer ratings.

+Key columns include:

+Branch: The specific store where the transaction occurred.
+Product Line: The category of the product sold.
+Quantity: The number of units sold.
+Total: The total value of the transaction.
+Customer Type: The type of customer (e.g., member, non-member).
+Rating: Customer feedback in the form of product ratings.
-## Key Insights
+Key Insights

-### Product Performance
+1. Product Performance
-- Analyze product lines for best and worst performance.
+Evaluate the performance of product lines to identify which categories outperform or underperform.
-- Segment products into "Good" or "Bad" based on their sales compared to average sales.
+Products are classified as either “Good” or “Bad” based on sales, with performance measured against average sales.

-### Sales Trends
+2. Sales Trends
-- Monthly and daily sales analysis.
-- Which days and times see the most transactions.
+Perform a detailed analysis of sales by day, month, and time of day to determine peak sales periods.
-- Comparison of sales across different branches.
+Comparative analysis of sales performance across branches and geographic regions.

-### Customer Analysis
+3. Customer Behavior
-- Identify which customer types generate the most revenue.
+Determine which customer segments (e.g., gender, type) generate the most revenue.
-- Investigate customer gender distribution across branches.
+Explore customer distribution across branches and how it affects sales figures.

 Conclusion
-This analysis will help businesses and stakeholders to make data-driven decisions by identifying trends in product performance and customer behavior, enabling them to optimize sales strategies effectively.
+This analysis serves as a robust tool for business decision-makers to:

+Optimize Product Strategy: Identify which product lines need promotion or replacement based on their sales performance.
+Improve Sales: Understand when and where sales are highest, and adjust staffing or marketing efforts accordingly.
+Enhance Customer Focus: Tailor strategies to meet the needs of the most valuable customer segments.

+Tools Used
+Platform: MS SQL Server
+SQL Queries: Data querying, aggregation, and performance analysis.